VirtusLab/foostour/README.md

  course, those who are comfortable on both positions can play with each other in a team.
 Two defenders or two attackers are weaker than other combinations, so should be paired this way only when there are no other options.

+### The Assignment

+There are two tasks in this assignment:
+1. Refactor the code to make it clean.
+1. Add the pairing functionality.

+**_Refactor the app to make its code clean_**.
+While doing so try to also apply, where applicable, design principles and patterns known to you.
+They may be SOLID, GRASP patterns, Design Patterns, etc. Whatever will make the code easier to change, test, and understand.

+We do value Clean Code and hope that you do too.